 Social Security Disability Statistics

-26. The SSA may require a Continuing Disability Review every 6 months to 7 years.
+20. The SSA may require a Continuing Disability Review every 6 months to 7 years.

 Continuing disability review statistics say it depends on how likely the person is to recover.
 If someone is expected to recover from an injury or illness, they’ll be reviewed 6 to 18 months after the benefits program starts.

 People likely to recover will probably be reviewed after 3 years.
-However, if the improvement isn’t expected, it will take Social Security Administration 5 to 7 years to review their case.
+However, if the improvement isn’t expected, it will take the Social Security Administration 5 to 7 years to review their case.

-28. It’s estimated that 64% of people who apply for benefits get rejected at the beginning of the application process.
+24. 64% of people who apply for benefits get rejected at the beginning of the application process.

 (Social Security Resource Center)

 More than 85% of applicants are rejected when they file for reconsideration, according to disability appeals council statistics.

 When someone applies for this program, the SSA requires medical records from the applicant’s doctor, as well as information about their condition from their doctor and themselves.
 This is a long, tiring process, so many people get discouraged from even applying for the program.